-Just like another digital transformation technology ecosystem which we covered in the scope of digital transformation, the Internet of Things, cloud computing is again an umbrella term, with several technologies, components, approaches and types of applications in an increasingly multi-cloud reality.
+Just like another digital transformation technology ecosystem which we covered in the scope of digital transformation, IoT, cloud computing is again an umbrella term, with several technologies, components, approaches and types of applications in an increasingly multi-cloud reality.

 Where the main drivers for cloud adoption de facto often still revolve around traditional benefits such as moving from a CapEx to an OpEx environment, in a context of digital transformation other benefits and drivers are far more important and shape the future cloud priorities and deployments.
 Cloud computing is not just a pillar of transformation, it also is in transformation.

 Cloud as the key enabler of transformation

 The cloud is the foundational enabler of digital transformation projects and offers the scale and speed that is needed for businesses to focus on transformation; with a clear impact on the role of the IT department.

 As business executives are increasingly involved in taking IT buying decisions (in practice this often concerns cloud-based solutions) and as IT increasingly needs to enable the possibilities to develop, deploy, deliver and scale fast, cloud computing isn’t just seen as the on-demand delivery of applications (SaaS or Software as a Service) or just a bolt-on phenomenon anymore.

 Cloud simply is essential for fast exection and informed decision making, building bridges for actionable intelligence as mentioned in our article on digital transformation strategy.

 Today, the focus is on Enterprise IT and how we deal with data and information overall, including performance management and security in the cloud.